fpedd/ees-pees/backend/README.md

 * observation_class : WbtObs	-> class that holds the observation space for the RL agent (more in observation section)
 * config : WbtConfig		-> the created config for the environment

-Because of the big differences between discrete and continuous action space we created next to the main class (WbtGym) also the WbtGymGrid which holds all configurations and settings needed for the discrete action space (webotsgym/env/grid/gridenv).
+Because of the big differences between discrete and continuous action space, we created next to the main class (WbtGym) also the WbtGymGrid, which holds all configurations and settings needed for the discrete action space (webotsgym/env/grid/gridenv).
 To use the discrete action space you have to do the following:

 Setup: env = WbtGymGrid(config=config)